 Facebook has also begun labeling certain state-controlled media to provide greater transparency on the sources of information on the platform.
 These labels currently appear on the platform’s ad libraries and on Pages and will eventually be expanded to be more widely visible.
 The labels build on transparency features already in operation on Facebook Pages, which include panels that provide context on how the page is being administered (including information about the users who manage the page and the countries from which they are operating), as well information about whether the page is state-controlled.
 It has expanded to include labels on state-sponsored media, a practice that was replicated by Twitter in August 2020 and also included political and media figures.

-In response to the pandemic, in April 2020, Facebook announced that it will tell users if they have been exposed to misinformation about COVID-19 in an effort to rid the platform of incorrect information.
-Users who have engaged with the misinformation will be directed to a website by the World Health Organization that debunks COVID-19 myths.
-Facebook has also created a Coronavirus Information Center, which contains information about the virus from public health officials and local leaders.
+In response to the pandemic, in April 2020, Facebook announced that it will tell users if they have been exposed to misinformation about COVID-19 and will direct users who have engaged with the misinformation to a website by the World Health Organization that debunks COVID-19 myths.
+Facebook is also removing COVID-19 misinformation from the platform, based on guidance from public health authorities.
+Facebook created a Coronavirus Information Center, which contains information about the virus from public health officials and local leaders.
 Through these efforts, Facebook and Instagram have directed over 2 billion people to reliable health information.
 The graphic below highlights Facebook’s efforts to educate consumers about COVID-19 disinformation.

-In support of research and analysis on the platform, Facebook enables greater access to data through its Crowdtangle application.
-Facebook and other platforms have enabled greater access for users through the Crowdtangle application, which allows users to track pages and articles through a dashboard and downloadable datasets.
-Crowdtangle which is becoming available for academics and other researchers more openly.
+In support of research and analysis on the platform, Facebook enables greater access to data through its Crowdtangle application, which allows users to track pages and articles through a dashboard and downloadable datasets.
+Crowdtangle is becoming available for academics and other researchers more openly.
 Crowtangle also has an open plug-in for Chrome that allows users to understand the reach of articles throughout Facebook, Instagram, Reddit, and Twitter.

 In addition, as advertising is a common vector for the spread of political and other forms of disinformation, Facebook has expanded access to advertising information through various ads databases and archives.
 This includes access to the Ad Library API for researchers and those with Facebook developer accounts to study data about how ads are used in real time and to prevent misuse of the platform through targeted ads.
 The API allows researchers to access Facebook's dataset of content more directly through an automated system and creates a comprehensive mechanism for data collection and analysis.